hypermine-bc/labs/content/posts/slack-hs.md

 Security Assertion Markup Language (SAML) is an open standard that allows identity providers (in this case its [HyperSign](https://hypermine.in/hypersign/)) to pass authorization credentials to service providers (like Slack, office 365, salesforce, etc), and with that, using single Identity provider, a user can log in to multiple websites without having to maintain multiple credentials.

 So in our case when a user logs into Slack, it requests authorization from the HyperSign.
-HyperSign authenticates the user’s credentials by asking the user to solve the **QR Code challenge** using the **HyperSign authenticator** and then returns the authorization and user's attributes(like email address, first name, last name, etc.) to Slack, and the user is now able to use the Slack.
+HyperSign authenticates the userï¿½s credentials by asking the user to solve the **QR Code challenge** using the **HyperSign authenticator** and then returns the authorization and user's attributes(like email address, first name, last name, etc.) to Slack, and the user is now able to use the Slack.
 All this is possible because both of those systems speak the same language - SAML 2.0.

 As we can see, one of the main advantages of SAML adoption is that it allows us to use the software as a service (SaaS) solutions while maintaining a single secure federated identity management system.
 Now for SAML authentication to work, HyperSign and Slack need to agree upon the exact configuration of SAML.